 Size matters to CVS Health Corp. (formerly CVS Caremark), the nation's #2 drugstore chain and a leading pharmacy benefits manager with nearly 65 million plan members.
-With more than 7,600 retail and specialty drugstores under the CVS, Navarro, and Longs Drug banners, it trails rival Walgreen (8,300) in store count.
-CVS has grown rapidly through a string of acquisitions that included the Eckerd and Longs Drug Stores chains.
-Also, CVS now owns prescription benefits management (PBM) company Caremark Rx.
-Caremark Rx was combined with CVS's PBM and specialty pharmacy unit PharmaCare Management Services to form Caremark Pharmacy Services.
-Its MinuteClinic retail health network has some 900 locations inside CVS stores.
+With more than 7,800 retail and specialty drugstores under the CVS, Navarro, and Longs Drug banners, it trails rival Walgreen (8,300) in store count.
+In addition to its pharmacy operations, the company sells retail items, and runs a prescription management company, Caremark Pharmacy Services.
+The growing company also offers walk-in health services through its retail network of MinuteClinics that are located in more than 900 CVS stores.
+In mid-2015, it acquired Omnicare in a $12.7 billion mega deal.

 Sales and Marketing

-The company in September 2014 changed its name to CVS Health from CVS Caremark Corp. (adopted in 2007 following the merger of CVS and Caremark RX) to coincide with the elimination of tobacco sales at its stores and to reflect its growing commitment to delivering health care products and services -- a growing part of its business.
-Further deepening its ties to the health care industry, CVS announced new clinical affiliations with the University of Maryland Medical System, University of Texas Medical Branch at Galveston, and the University of Alabama Health System in fall 2014.
+Positioning itself to become more health-oriented, CVS in late 2014 changed its name to CVS Health from CVS Caremark to coincide with the elimination of tobacco sales at its stores and to reflect commitment to its growing health care business.
+Also in late 2014, it furthered its ties to the health care industry by announcing new clinical affiliations with the University of Maryland Medical System, University of Texas Medical Branch at Galveston, and the University of Alabama Health System.
 Patients served by these medical centers will have access to clinical support, medication counseling, chronic disease monitoring, and other health services at CVS pharmacies and MinuteClinics.

 Mergers and Acquisitions